roleoroleo/yi-hack-MStar/README.md

     - camera on/off
     - video saving mode
     - detection sensitivity
+    - motion detections (it depends on your cam and your plan)
     - baby crying detection
     - status led
     - ir led
     - rotate
+    - ...
   - Management of motion detect events and videos through a web page.
+  - View recorded video through a web page (thanks to @BenjaminFaal).
-  - PTZ support through a web page.
+  - PTZ support through a web page (if the cam supports it).
+  - PTZ presets.
   - The possibility to disable all the cloud features.
+  - Swap File on SD.
   - Online firmware upgrade.
   - Load/save/reset configuration.